Taiwan

 Criminal record

-• you can have a criminal record but the type of crime and the date it was committed are taken into account
+• Applicants with a criminal record will be accepted for assessment, but the type of crime and the date that the crime was committed will be taken into consideration.

 Additional information

-• you must be willing to maintain contact with the birth family if they consent, as CWFL encourages open adoptions
+• you must be willing to maintain contact with the birth family if they consent, as CWLF encourages open adoptions.

 Chung Yi Social Welfare Foundation (Chung Yi)